lmcjt37/curated-tv-and-film/README.md

 ## Features

-* React and js
+* React and Javascript(built with Create-React-App).
-* Stylesheets can be CSS, Grid, Flex, bootstrap.
-* Embedded resources like images or fonts use DataUrls if appropriate.
-* Development
-  * Development server
+* Development server with Hot module reload.
-  * Optionally Hot Module Replacement development server (LiveReload for Stylesheets and React components enabled)
+* Jest testing with snapshot testing.

 ## Local Installation